Huo Qubing: Death and legacy

 Huo Qubing's half-brother, Huo Guang, whom he took custody away from his father, was later a great statesman who was the chief counsel for Emperor Zhao, and was instrumental in the succession of Emperor Xuan to the throne after Emperor Zhao's death.

 Huo Qubing's son, Huo Shàn (霍嬗), succeeded him as the Marquess of Jinghuan but died young in 110 BC.
 So Huo Qubing's title became extinct.
 His grandson Huo Shān (霍山, later Marquess of Leping) and Huo Yun (霍云, later Marquess of Guanyang) were involved in a failed plot to overthrow Emperor Xuan of Han in 66 BC, resulting in both of them committing suicide and the Huo clan being executed.
 It is presumed that no male descendants of Huo Qubing or Huo Guang survived, as during the reign of Emperor Ping of Han, it was Huo Yang, a great-grandson of Huo Qubing's paternal cousin, who was chosen as the descendant of Huo Guang to be the Marquess of Bolu.

+Huo Qubing and monumental statuary

+The Book of Han records that in 121 BCE when General Huo Qubing defeated the armies of King Xiutu (休屠), in modern-day Gansu, he "captured a golden (or gilded) man used by the King of Xiutu to worship Heaven".
+This golden statue was unlikely Buddhist, as the Xiongnu were unrelated to this religion.